Immerse yourself in our creative culture

 Open to all undergraduate and graduate architecture students, the Digital Craft Lab (DCL) is a collaborative space for advanced research, digital fabrication, data visualization, and material experimentation.
 Students explore the future of architecture with our state-of-the-art KR AGILUS, a lightweight industrial robot for precise automation and assembly.

-Taught by accomplished CCA faculty, the Pre-College Program is an immersive, three-week experience designed to help students push beyond concepts to portfolio-ready pieces.
+Taught by accomplished CCA faculty, the Pre-College Program is an immersive, four-week experience designed to help students push beyond concepts to portfolio-ready pieces.
 Attendees live and study at our Oakland campus, which is especially beautiful during the summer, as they deepen their skills in an area they already love or try a new medium.
 Classes are weekdays from 9 am to 4 pm and are the equivalent to three college-level credits.